slimtoolkit/slim/README.md

 ## NOTES

+1. The code is really really ugly at this point in time :)
-Each app directory contains a dummy `.git` directory because `godep` fails to work without it.
+2. Each app directory contains a dummy `.git` directory because `godep` fails to work without it.